 In the MAP Program, certain Sub-Advisors provide Pershing with their recommended Model Portfolios, and Stephens can deviate from the recommended Models if it deems appropriate.
-In these instances Stephens has discretion over the client's assets in the Sub-Account rather than the Sub-Advisor.
-Where the Sub-Advisors selected by the client manage client's assets directly rather than through a Model, the Sub-Advisor has discretion over client's account.
+In these instances Stephens has discretion over the client's assets in the Sub-Account rather than the Sub-Advisor ("Model Sub-Advisor").
+Where the Sub-Advisors selected by the client manage client's assets directly rather than through a Model, the Sub-Advisor ("Non-Model Sub-Advisor") has discretion over client's account.
+(Note: the term "Sub-Advisor" without further qualification or description includes both Model and Non-Model Sub-Advisors.)

-Each Sub-Account Advisor will be responsible for complying with all legal and regulatory requirements applicable to its activities as manager of funds in Sub-Accounts they manage.
+Each Sub- Advisor will be responsible for complying with all legal and regulatory requirements applicable to its activities as the manager of funds in Sub-Accounts they manage.